w3f/edunews/README.md

 - **AssetHub**: Creates NFT representations of verified articles for ownership proof
 - **PeopleHub**: Verifies publisher identities to establish trust

+> To launch, local instance of EduChain and AssetHub, you can use this one-command deployment to run it locally: [Local EduChain Deployment.](https://github.com/w3f/educhain?tab=readme-ov-file#local-development-chain)

 This experimental approach demonstrates how developers can learn to build cross-chain applications that maintain a seamless user experience while benefiting from specialized chain functionality.

 ## 🎓 Educational Purpose